MilenTecle/human-body-quiz/README.md

   ## Frameworks, Libraries and Programs
    - [Am I Responsive](https://ui.dev/amiresponsive) - Was used to ensure that the website is responsive on diffrerent devices.
-   - [Responsinator](http://www.responsinator.com/) - Was also used to ensure that the website is responsive on diffrerent devices.
    - [Balsamiq](https://balsamiq.com/) - Was used to create the wireframes before starting the project.
    - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - Was used on a daily basis throughout the project to make changes and to test the responsivness.
+   - [EmailJS](https://www.emailjs.com/) - Was used to create a template and send email to user with the score.
    - [Font Awesome](https://fontawesome.com/) - Was used for Social Media icons in footer and for Contact information on the contact page.
    - [Gitpod](https://gitpod.io/) - Was the Codespace used for this project.
    - [Git](https://git-scm.com/) - Git was used for version control by using the Gitpod terminal to commit and then push to Github.
    - [Github](https://github.com/) - Is where the projects code is stored after being pushed.
    - [Google Fonts](https://fonts.google.com/) - Was used to import fonts to the page.
+   - [Responsinator](http://www.responsinator.com/) - Was also used to ensure that the website is responsive on diffrerent devices.
    - [TinyPNG](https://tinypng.com/)- Was used to reduce the file size and keep the image quality.
    - [WEBP Converter](https://cloudconvert.com/webp-converter) - Also used to reduce the file size and keep the image quality.
    - [W3C](https://www.w3.org/)- Was used for HTML and CSS Validation.